fbgallet/roam-extension-speech-to-roam/README.md

     - `{replace}`: replace the current block content, preceded by the assistant name
     - `{replace-}`: replace the current block content, without assistant name, only the response
     - `{append}`: append the response to the current block content
   - 5: model (default: default Live AI model)
+  - 6: includes or children blocks of prompt block (true/false, default: true)
+  - 7: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)

+- `<%LIVEAITEMPLATE:template,context,additional instruction,target,model,template depth,insert block refs in context%>`: response exactly following the provided template, where each block provides instructions and will be the sole receptacle for the response to those instructions.
+If you want a block in the template to not be used as a prompt but only reproduced identically as a text, add `{text}` in the block.

+  Arguments:

+  - 1: template ({children} blocks or block ref, default: {children}).
+  - 2: context or content to apply the templated prompt to (block ref or a list, between braces, of the following possible contexts, separated by any character except a comma) Nb: the current block content is always included.
+    - `{sidebar}`: all the content (including children blocks) of the right sidebar
+    - `{page}` or `{mainPage}`: the current page view in the main window
+    - `{ref}` or `{linkedRefs}` for the current page linked references
+    - `{log(nb)}` or `{logPages(nb)}` the daily log, with 'nb' for the number of last DNP to include.
+  - 3: additional instructions (text or block ref)
+  - 4: block ref of the target block, where the templated response will be inserted (default: direct child of the current block)
+  - 5: model (default: default Live AI model)
   - 6: level depth of template (number, default: 99)
   - 7: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)